brikrey67/git-branching/readme.md

 When we try to merge two branches (or commits from the same branch from a remote), changes may conflict.
 In this case, git will stop and ask us to fix the issues manually.

-A ‘conflict’ occurs when the commit that has to be merged has some change in the same place as the current commit.
+A "conflict" occurs when the commit that has to be merged has some change in the same place as the current commit.

-To do so:
+To resolve a merge conflict:

 1. Locate which files contain conflicts using `git status`
 2. Open those files and fix the conflicts.
 (Look for the '<<<<', '====', and '>>>>' which will guide you to the conflict)